devinberg/rippledoc/README.md

 It's expected that the pandoc-markdown files are arranged in usefully-name subdirectories.

-Rippledoc also generates a not-especially-ordered table of contents for you.
+Rippledoc also generates a not-especially-ordered top-level table of contents for you, as well as little directory listing toc files for each subdirectory.

 Rippledoc is written in Perl 5.